sumitkolhe/krates/README.md

 npm run dev
 ```

-> This will start the backend server on port `3000`
+> This will start the frontend server on port `3000`

 ## ✍️ Authors